gerpy/rpm-install/README.md

 ## Shaders

-For home consoles, I like CRT shaders.
+> For home consoles, I like CRT shaders.
 I'm not after fancy or high-fidelity effects, but rather:

-- Considering a CRT shader as a specialized and effective way to perform interpolation
+> - Considering a CRT shader as a specialized and effective way to perform interpolation
-- Getting more colors and better gradients out of the limited 8-bit and 16-bit palettes
+> - Getting more colors and better gradients out of the limited 8-bit and 16-bit palettes
-- Helping with de-dithering for 8-bit and 16-bit games
+> - Helping with de-dithering for 8-bit and 16-bit games
-- Giving a bit more "organic" feel rather than flat, clinical square pixels
+> - Giving a bit more "organic" feel rather than flat, clinical square pixels

-So in any shader I mention, I remove curvature and vignetting.
+In any shader I mention, I remove curvature and vignetting.

 ### Dolphin